-Our Team of in-house dietitians have created 20 new high protein meals you can put together in just minutes - exclusive to the Recipe Library in the MWU App.
+Our Team of in-house dietitians are always creating new recipes and have created some high protein meals you can put together in just minutes that can be found in the MWU App.

-To get the (protein) ball rolling, we’re going to talk all things protein and give you a sneak peek at 5 of our favourite new recipes.
+To get the (protein) ball rolling, we’re going to talk all things protein and give you a look at 5 of our favourite high protein recipes.

 Here's the lowdown on protein and why it's such a staple to include in your diet.

 What exactly is protein and where can I find it?

 Protein is one of three macronutrients (the other two being carbs and fat) that our body needs, and it plays a key role in the growth and repair of our body tissues — more notably, it’s one of the body’s building blocks for maintaining and growing lean muscle mass.

 The most common sources of protein we all know include our meats — beef, pork, chicken or fish along with other animal products like milk, yoghurt, and cream.
 But plant-based girls don’t need to stress, you can get plenty of protein from tofu, tempeh, beans and legumes, among many others.

 According to research, the sweet spot of protein you need each day for muscle growth and preservation usually sits around 1.6-2.2g per kilo of body weight.

 There’s a common misconception that a higher protein intake automatically results in increased lean muscle mass, and while protein plays a significant role, it can’t do it on its own.
 Adequate protein intake gives your body the tools it needs to recover and progress within a structured training program, and this dynamic duo is what leads you to those lean muscle gains you’re after.

 What happens if I eat more or less protein?